 One of the winners of the SHG of the Year Award for 2015 is Thuthukani SHG.
 This group is in Maswazini, near Winterton, KZN, and was formed in August 2009 by Zimele and it has 10 members.
 The group members are very hard-working and community-minded - they have started a home-based care project to help people who are sick at home and also started a project to assist orphans and vulnerable children in their community.
 To date the group has assisted 124 vulnerable children, has donated 81 food parcels to needy households, has assisted 10 households to access social grants, and has trained 33 children on how to do craft-work.
 The tribal authorities in Maswazini work closely with the Thuthukani SHG members to identify needy children in their community.
 In order to increase the amount of funds available for their community projects, the members opened their own guesthouse - they built a suitable house on land owned by a group member and provide accommodation and meals to tourists or visitors to the area.
 SHG members from groups in Mtubatuba visited Thuthukani SHG during 2015 to learn how to run a guesthouse.
 The profit from the guesthouse and from their craft work is used to fund their projects.

 Many thanks for your interest in and support of Sinamandla and it’s work with women in SHGs.
 Please do consider a donation to support our work in 2016.

-Sinamandla sends out a monthly E-newsletter, which you can subscribe to via the Sinamandla website and read more stories of SHG women.
-Please also do like us on Facebook at sinamandlaselfhelpgroup which is updated weekly.
-Our SHG project book, “Moving ourselves out of poverty”, is available for $30.00 including postage – to order email firstname.lastname@example.org
+You can subscribe to our monthly E-newsletter via the Sinamandla website, like us on Facebook at sinamandlaselfhelpgroup or follow us on Twitter @sinamandlashg.
+Our SHG book, “Moving ourselves out of poverty”, is available for $30.00 including postage – to order directly from Sinamandla email email@example.com.